Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Step 6: Test the repair in real use

-1. Raise the window to several positions and confirm it stays where you leave it without drifting down.
+Raise the window to several positions and check that it stays where you leave it without drifting down.

-2. Tilt the sash in and return it to the frame to make sure the pivot bars re-engage cleanly.
+Release the tilt latches, swing the sash inward, and return it to the frame to make sure the pivot bars re-engage cleanly in the cam slots.

-5. Compare the repaired side with the other side.
+Measure the repaired shoe height against the other side after a few cycles.
 Both shoes should ride at similar heights during normal sash travel.

 If it works: The window opens, stays up, tilts back, and closes squarely without the sash dropping or twisting.